 Windows 10 is the latest and most reliable operating system released by Microsoft.
-However, despite the build quality and functionality of the platform, there have been numerous errors reported by users from around the world.
-One of the most common is the screen black-out as the system boots up.
-There are other scenarios where the black screen has been reported, leaving users confused.
+However, despite the platform’s build quality and functionality, users have reported numerous errors worldwide.
+One of the most common is the screen blackout as the system boots up.
+There are other scenarios where the black or blank screen has been reported, confusing users.

-To understand and fix the issue, it is important to know what might be causing it.
+To understand and fix the issue, knowing what might be causing it is essential.
 This article takes you step-by-step through the details and solutions to the problem.

 There can be a variety of different factors causing the screen to go black in Windows 10.
-Ranging from random unidentified errors to graphics driver installation bugs, different users have identified multiple problems that lead to this issue.
+Other users have identified problems that lead to this issue ranging from random unidentified errors to graphics driver installation bugs.
 While the exact reason behind the issue can vary from one user to another, here are some causes that have been identified as of now:

 It is important to note that these are just a few issues that might cause the problem.
 Other users might experience the problem at different points during the installation.

-Highlighting the source is important because the appropriate solution varies depending on it.
-Given below are the details of how to fix the issue on your Windows 10.
+Highlighting the source is essential because the appropriate solution varies depending on it.
+Below are the details of how to fix the issue on your Windows 10.

-Users have reported black screens on their Windows 10 systems at a number of different stages.
-As a result, each situation has to be treated differently, and a solution has to be proposed in accordance with that.
+Users have reported black or blank screens on their Windows 10 systems at several stages.
+As a result, each situation has to be treated differently, and a solution has to be proposed.
 Therefore, here are step-by-step solutions to some of the causes:

 The Windows 10 screen can blackout while the installation is still in progress.
 However, this doesn’t necessarily mean that the system has shut down or crashed too.
 The setup might be running in the background, and only the screen could have gone blank.